crystalsand10/MGT_docs/source/local_allele_calling.rst

 Fasta file provided with script containing intact alleles for each locus (may be initial "1" alleles only or include other intact alleles)

-**Reference locations**

-Text file provided with script containing position and orientation information for each locus relative to a "reference" genome

 Outputs
 #######